 - a.
-Plug in the Wi-Fi dongle, and power on the inverter. - b.
+Plug in the Wi-Fi dongle, and power on the inverter. b.
 Wait until any LED on the Wi-Fi module is flashing, and then connect the phone to the Wi-Fi hotspot.
+The hotspot name is the same as the - hotspot.
 The hotspot name is the same as the Wi-Fi dongle serial number.
-(See image on left) - c.
+(See image on left)c.
 Open the app.
 Click on "Dongle Connect".
-Click the Yellow refresh button to display a list of available networks.
+Click the Yellow refresh button to display a list of - available networks.
 Select the home wireless network name and enter the password. - d.
 After clicking Home Wi-Fi Connect, the Wi-Fi dongle will reset.
 After setting the correct password, three lights will be solid ON, which means the inverter is connected to the server.
 Return to the login page and input the account and password to begin monitoring the system.